Why am I feeling stuck in life?

 It’s Time To Stop Being Stuck In The Past

 You must tell the truth to begin the process of self-forgiveness.
-Self- forgiveness requires us to begin with accepting that we did something wrong.
+Self-forgiveness requires us to begin by accepting that we did something wrong.
 Whether we meant for it to hurt ourselves or other people, it was still a choice we made.
-Owning our actions helps us move toward inner peace and begins to release the peace of forgiveness in our soul.
+Owning our actions helps us move toward inner peace and begins to release the peace of forgiveness in our souls.

 There might be situations where we need to apologize to someone we hurt as a result of our younger choices.
 No matter how difficult it is to apologize, there is always a sense of emotional relief when it’s done.